hst12/Starfield-Tools---ContentCatalog.txt-fixer/README.md

 Starfield currently has an issue that causes corruption of a file called ContentCatalog.txt when you load a save game.
 This tool is intended to repair the catalog file.
 You could simply delete the catalog file and have the game rebuild it, but that will force a download of all your Creations mods next time you use the Creations menu.

-If downloading the compiled version of the tool, extract the files somewhere and run setup.exe.
-A desktop shortcut will be created and the tool can be un-installed via the Settings->Apps->Installed apps menu in Windows.

-A msi installer is provided as an option.
+A msi installer is now provided as default.
 Un-install any previous version first before using this option for the first time.
 Subsequent updates should upgrade automatically.

 Enable all the checkboxes under Auto Functions to have the tool work automatically.